Pianodao – The Way of Piano – is the piano education blog of Andrew Eales, a pianist, teacher and writer based in Milton

 Guest Authors from around the world have also significantly contributed to the site, sharing their experiences, perspectives, and knowledge here.

 Welcome to Pianodao!

-I’m so pleased that you’ve found this site, and hope that you enjoy exploring the 400+ articles here, written to inform, encourage and inspire you on your piano journey!
+I’m so pleased that you’ve found this site, and very much hope that you enjoy exploring the 400+ articles here, written to help you on your piano journey.

 We pianists know that self-evaluation is crucial to our progress and musical development.
 Pianodao takes this basic principle and places the process of reflection within a much broader context – our journey through life.